rentruewang/mind/code/simplicity.md

 Dependency injection injects data, whereas strategy pattern injects functions.

-For a dynamic language like `Python`, where methods can be dyanmically defined and overwritten, strategy pattern seems to be a special case of dependency injection.
+For a dynamic language like `Python`, where methods can be dynamically defined and overwritten, strategy pattern seems to be a special case of dependency injection.

 ## Clean coding